10 Ratsnake Species Of Eurasia

 © Wikimedia Commons User: Σ64 – CC BY 3.0

-Japanese four-lined snakes average at 1-1.5 metres.
-They vary in colour; some are steel grey, others nearly white, some yellow with virtually red eyes, and a few are fully black (melanistic).
-Its patterns closely resemble Italy’s four-lined snake, yet the pair are separated by nearly 10,000km.
-Within Japan, the namesake thin lines easily sperate it from the Japanese ratsnake, which is one of the plainest ratsnakes.
+Japanese four-lined snakes vary in colour, as some are steel grey, others nearly white, and a few fully black (melanistic).
+There’s also a yellow morph with almost red eyes.
+This species has similar patterns to Italy’s four-lined snake, yet the two are separated by nearly 10,000km.
+Within Japan, the namesake thin lines easily separate it from the more common Japanese ratsnake, which is one of the plainest species.

-Elaphe quadrivirgata mainly sticks to the ground, and likes to hang out near small streams, on the edges of forests or rice fields.
+Elaphe quadrivirgata mainly sticks to the ground, and likes to hang out near small streams, on the edges of rice fields or forests.
 They prefer amphibians, but have a highly flexible diet.
-On Yukushima island they overwhelmingly ate the Okada’s five-lined skink, while on the mainland, they ate 96.6% frogs and toads.
-Montane brown frogs, Kajika frogs, and Japanese field frogs are confirmed prey, plus the occasional mammal like Japanese field mice.
-They rely more on frogs than the neighbouring Japanese ratsnake, which has evolved to be an expert bird egg predator.
+On Yukushima island, they overwhelmingly ate the Okada’s five-lined skink, while on the mainland, they ate 96.6% frogs and toads.
+Other confirmed prey include Montane brown frogs, Kajika frogs, Japanese field frogs, and the occasional mammal like the Japanese field mouse.
+This species is more reliant on frogs, whereas the neighbouring Japanese ratsnake has evolved to be an expert bird egg predator.

 5 Flower snake